markets/awesome-ruby/README.md

 * [Treetop](https://github.com/cjheath/treetop) - PEG (Parsing Expression Grammar) parser.
 * [Words Counted](https://github.com/abitdodgy/words_counted) - A highly customisable Ruby text analyser and word counter.

-## Navigation

-* [active_link_to](https://github.com/comfy/active_link_to) - View helper to manage "active" state of a link.
-* [Breadcrumbs on Rails](https://github.com/weppos/breadcrumbs_on_rails) - A simple Ruby on Rails plugin for creating and managing a breadcrumb navigation for a Rails project.
-* [Gretel](https://github.com/lassebunk/gretel) - A Ruby on Rails plugin that makes it easy yet flexible to create breadcrumbs.
-* [loaf](https://github.com/peter-murach/loaf) - Manages and displays breadcrumb trails in Rails app - lean & mean.
-* [Simple Navigation](https://github.com/codeplant/simple-navigation) - A ruby gem for creating navigation (html list, link list or breadcrumbs with multiple levels) for your Rails 2, 3 & 4, Sinatra or Padrino.

 ## Networking

 * [Dnsruby](https://github.com/alexdalitz/dnsruby) - A pure Ruby DNS client library which implements a stub resolver.
 It aims to comply with all DNS RFCs.